MicrosoftDocs/windows-itpro-docs/browsers/edge/troubleshooting-microsoft-edge.md

 ## Microsoft Edge and IPv6
-We are aware that this is a known issue with Microsoft Edge and all UWP-based apps, such as Store, Mail, Feedback Hub, and so on.
+We are aware of the known issue with Microsoft Edge and all UWP-based apps, such as Store, Mail, Feedback Hub, and so on.
 It only happens if you have disabled IPv6 (not recommended), so a temporary workaround is to enable it.

 ## Microsoft Edge hijacks .PDF and .HTM files